The geographic tongue is a condition where your tongue has a map-like appearance.

 That’s where it gets its name from.

-The red lesions are smooth and present on the top surface of the tongue.
+Other symptoms of geographic tongue include the red lesions are smooth and present on the top surface of the tongue.

 They can also be found on the sides and can disappear from one place and form on another.